kkieffer/jZELD/README.md

 * The [filters library from jhlabs](http://www.jhlabs.com/ip/filters/download.html) which is licensed by the [Apache license](https://www.apache.org/licenses/LICENSE-2.0.html)
 * The [batik library from Apache](https://xmlgraphics.apache.org/batik/) which is licensed by the [Apache license](https://www.apache.org/licenses/LICENSE-2.0.html)

+## Additional Third Party Code:

+The third-party source files below have been incorporated directly:

-* The source code also contains an [extension to the batik library](https://gist.github.com/msteiger/4509119) as modified by Marco Hutter (see comments on github page)
+* An [extension to the batik library](https://gist.github.com/msteiger/4509119) as modified by Marco Hutter (see comments on github page)
+* The ConicalGradientPaint class from the [SteelSeries-Canvas Project](https://github.com/HanSolo/SteelSeries-Canvas) from Gerrit Grunwald)

 ## Extending